Caring for someone with an illness or disability

 - Better Start for Children with Disability Initiative and Helping Children with Autism funding packages provides early intervention funding - for children who need care; both funding packages are joining the NDIS.

-Carer Gateway is a national online and phone service that provides practical information about services and support available for people who:
+Carer Gateway is a national online and phone service that provides practical information about services and support available for people who care for someone with:

 - chronic illness